The official blog of the Lung Institute.

 The food you eat is converted into energy for your body.
 Your meals contain vitamins and nutrients, which when broken down by the digestive system, aid various bodily functions, like breathing.
 Developing a food plan with you doctor will help ensure that your lungs receive the nutrients they need.
 It is also helpful to speak with a registered dietitian or nutritionist.
 Your doctor should be able to recommend one for you.
 However you plan make sure your diet is realistic.
 Don’t plan to eat food you hate or expect to give up food you love.
 Be sure to discuss alternatives and how to prepare your favorite meals in a way that is healthier for you.

-Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
-Stem cells derived from bone marrow have the capacity to form many types of differentiated cells, including lung cells.
-It has been found that adult stem cells are capable of being transferred into any one single organ of the body.
+Adult cells from one organ are capable of forming tissue for another organ, which is called plasticity.
+Cells derived from bone marrow have the capacity to form many types of differentiated cells, including lung cells.
+It has been found that adult cells are capable of being transferred into any one single organ of the body.
 These procedures must be performed in a clinical setting under the supervision of a trained professional.

-With COPD and other pulmonary conditions, the use of autologous stem cells from the patient’s own peripheral blood, can help promote healing in the lungs when reintroduced into the body.
-Not everyone is a candidate for stem cell treatments.
-Make sure to ask your doctor if stem cell therapies might be an option for you.
+With COPD and other pulmonary conditions, the use of autologous cells from the patient’s own peripheral blood, can help promote healing in the lungs when reintroduced into the body.
+Not everyone is a candidate for cellular therapys.
+Make sure to ask your doctor if cellular therapies might be an option for you.

 4. What is pulmonary rehabilitation?